davidpt/CAQ22.044-sre-test/README.md

 - make

 ## By executing make apply the project will:
-- create the infrastructure requested in the exercise.
+- Create the infrastructure requested in the exercise.
 A total of 17 resources are created
 - As output you will get:
   - the IP of the bastion host
   - IP addresses of the private instances